-- As a rule, the Control, Ethics and Disciplinary Body clarifies the facts of the case in a summary manner, on the basis of official reports.
-It considers any other pertinent documents in its possession and can summon further evidence, provided that doing so will not delay the proceedings unduly. - In principle, proceedings before the Control, Ethics and Disciplinary Body are conducted in writing.
-However, it may, in exceptional circumstances, decide to hold a hearing.
+As a rule, the Control, Ethics and Disciplinary Body clarifies the facts of the case in a summary manner, on the basis of official reports.
+It considers any other pertinent documents in its possession and can summon further evidence, provided that doing so will not delay the proceedings unduly.